YaroslavHavrylovych/articles/computer_science/math/exponentiation_by_squaring/en/article.md

 ![logo](assets/xn.png)

-While solving one of the tasks at [InterviewBit](https://www.interviewbit.com) (I don't remember the exercise itself), I saw a magical (and unknown to me) exponentiation method that worked in logarithmic time.
+While solving one of the tasks at [InterviewBit](https://www.interviewbit.com) (I don't remember the exercise itself), I saw a magical (and unknown to me) exponentiation method, which worked not in the way I expected and  used arithmetic operations amount, which was proportional to logarithmic.
 When I threw away the magical part, the method was very exquisite and clear.

 Here is the [code itself](https://github.com/YaroslavHavrylovych/dsa/blob/development/algorithms/math/exponentiation_by_squaring/java/Exponentiation.java).
 If everything is clear to you, then you can skip further reading: